 12 The Guess Who

 Revered in their home country of Canada, The Guess Who hold the distinction of becoming the first band from up North to make serious headway South of the border.
 In fact, their single “American Woman” was the first song from a Canadian band to top the Billboard Hot 100.
-Add in “These Eyes,” “No Sugar Tonight” and “No Time” and maybe the Rock Hall voters will give them a fighting chance.
+Add in “These Eyes,” “No Sugar Tonight” and “No Time” … it really is time for the Rock Hall voters to increase the number of Canadian acts in the Rock Hall from 5 to 6.

 11 Sammy Hagar